Disclosure: We may receive commissions when you click our links and make purchases. However, our opinions are not for sale.

 The same report noted that Pandora brings in an impressive 35.8 million users, while SoundCloud is a close fourth with 34.2 million monthly users.
-What is notable here is that SoundCloud is one of the fastest growing platforms, doubling the amount of monthly users from previous years.
+What is notable here is that SoundCloud is one of the fastest-growing platforms, doubling the number of monthly users from previous years.

 Whereas Apple, Spotify, Pandora and SoundCloud are used exclusively for audio streaming, YouTube (and YouTube Premium) is extremely popular for streaming music videos, songs, podcasts, and more.
 Amazingly, YouTube can draw as many as 2 billion monthly users listening to music, watching TV, or going down rabbit holes watching video after video on obscure subjects.

 For a little bit more information about today’s streaming landscape, we will now go into detail about the ins and outs of each of these streaming platforms.